mrepasky3/topography_sr_schrodinger/README.md

 We provide the train/val/test indices for the entire dataset at `PATH_TO_SR_FOLDER/process_data/thresh2242_{train,val,test}_idx.npy`.
 If you do not create the entire dataset, replace these with your own partitioning.

 ### Rendered Large Region
 The following command can be used to render a larger region.
 This can be used for evaluation of pre-trained models.
+Using the ShadowSpy Python environment:
 1) `cd PATH_TO_SR_FOLDER/process_data/`
 2) `python illuminate_large_region.py --tif_path=PATH_TO_LOLA_DEM`